-Matthew has particular expertise in relation to complex commercial and regulatory litigation, financial services and superannuation, corporations law, insolvency, fraud and complex debt recovery, energy and competition law, and judicial review and merits review.
+Matthew has particular expertise in complex commercial litigation, civil penalty prosecutions, financial services law, corporations law, energy and competition law, judicial review, and merits review.

 Liability limited by a scheme approved under the Professional Standards Legislation